 Program Technical Standards

 Listed here are the technical standards identified for students in Radiologic Science programs.
 Review each standard and think about your ability to meet the standard 100% or if you are unable to meet the standard, what accommodation may be required.
-For questions or concerns, please Contact Us.
+For questions or concerns, please contact the appropriate Program Director.

 - Comprehension – The ability to 1) understand and follow basic instructions and guidelines, 2) understand, remember, and communicate routine factual information, 3) understand complex problems and to collaborate and explore alternative solutions and 4) calculate technical factors using algebra.